 - medication for epilepsy,

 - ACE inhibitors for the treatment of high blood pressure, and

 Medications that are given through a drip (an infusion) or injection, or those that are absorbed by the skin, are more likely to cause allergic reactions than those that are taken in the form of tablets or a liquid.
 Severe reactions are most common when medications are given in a drip.

 Drug allergies mainly affect young and middle-aged adults.
 They’re more common in women than in men.
 The risk is higher in people who have certain genetic changes (mutations) or viral illnesses such as HIV.

 A description of the symptoms usually isn’t enough to say for sure whether or not someone has a drug allergy.
-The symptoms are often similar to those caused by other side effects or medical conditions.
-For instance, skin rashes can be caused by infections such as measles or rubella (German measles).
+The symptoms are often similar to those caused by other side effects.
+Skin rashes can be caused by a lot of medical conditions and other allergies too.

 The doctor will first ask you about the type of symptoms you had, what situations they occurred in, which medications you had taken, and when you had taken them.
 Some people take a lot of medications.
 It is then particularly important to know exactly which medications were taken, for instance based on the patient’s records or hospital discharge papers.

 It is generally always important to tell your doctor about all of the medicines you are using – even herbal products or dietary supplements.
 Although some people don’t consider them to be medications, they can cause allergies too.

 There are different types of allergy tests:

 - Skin prick test: This test checks whether the immune system overreacts to certain triggers.
 Solutions of potential allergens are put on the forearm with enough space between them and the skin is gently pricked so they can get into the skin.
 The skin is then observed to see whether it turns red or itchy and bumpy.